May 23, 2016

 POWERS, ABILITIES, WEAPONS & TOOLS

 Charles Smyrna was born from one of the seven bloodlines of The Veil, which means he is specially equipped to hunt mysterious lost souls known as ghost orphans.
-He carries a weapon called a living-blade that is infused with his blood.
-He is an expert swordsman and is trained in a number of fighting techniques.
+He carries a weapon called a living-blade, which is infused with his blood.
+He is an expert swordsman, and is trained in a number of fighting techniques.

-Charles Smyrna is a member of The Veil, a society of noble assassins, swordsmen and swordswomen who’ve been tasked with hunting down lost and wandering spirits called ghost orphans. (click here to see the full history of ghost orphans).
-Charles and the other Veil hunters are descendants of seven bloodlines and for several centuries they’ve been using specialized weapons called living-blades to track down the mysterious beings and send them to a heavenly afterlife.
+Charles Smyrna is a member of The Veil, a society of noble assassins, swordsmen and swordswomen who’ve been tasked with hunting down lost and wandering spirits called ghost orphans.
+Charles and the other Veil hunters are descendants of seven bloodlines, and for several centuries they’ve been using specialized weapons called living-blades to track down the mysterious beings, and send them to a heavenly afterlife.

 WEIGHT: 201 lbs.

-When Charles was 25 years-old he became the leader of the House of Smyrna and subsequently the top Veil hunter.
-He sent out word to the leaders of the other bloodlines (Sardis, Thyatira, Pergamum, Ephesus, Laodicea and Philadelphia) and they gathered in New York City to create a battle plan that would hopefully dethrone Virginia Ice.
-Less than a month later they had mobilized over 200 Veil hunters from around the world and Charles lead a charge against the ghost orphans.
+When Charles was 25 years old, he became the leader of the House of Smyrna, and subsequently the top Veil hunter.
+He sent out word to the leaders of the other bloodlines (Sardis, Thyatira, Pergamum, Ephesus, Laodicea and Philadelphia) and they gathered in New York City to create a battle plan, which would hopefully dethrone Virginia Ice.
+Less than a month later, they had mobilized over two hundred Veil hunters from around the world, and Charles led a charge against the ghost orphans.

-The hunters were forced back into hiding for several years until the rise of Disa Philadelphia.
-Charles Smyrna relinquished the reigns of leadership to her and supported her as she launched a bloody campaign against the ghost orphans which turned the tide of the war in way that would bring the hunters back to a place of prominence.
+The hunters were forced back into hiding for several years – until the rise of Disa Philadelphia.
+Charles Smyrna relinquished the reigns of leadership to her, and supported her as she launched a bloody campaign against the ghost orphans, which turned the tide of the war in a way that would bring the hunters back to a place of prominence.

-He was an incredible educator and his students loved him.
-They had no idea that he he’d been a key figure in an ongoing war against an army of lost souls that lived among the citizens of the world; but they were always interested in hearing “tall tales” of his adventures as a “war vet” and “adventurer” who’d often find himself in “sticky situations,” as he’d put it.
+He was an incredible educator, and his students loved him.
+They had no idea that he’d been a key figure in an ongoing war against an army of lost souls that lived among the citizens of the world; but they were always interested in hearing “tall tales” of his adventures as a “war vet” and “adventurer”, who would often find himself in “sticky situations,” as he’d put it.
 His knack for telling stories was second to none.
 He also continued to train young hunters at the Veil facility in the secluded Deep Wing of the university, as there were still thousands of ghost orphans that needed to be hunted down, including Virginia Ice.

 Charles was greatly concerned by the prospect of an alliance between the reapers and the ghost orphans.
-But he was even more worried about the mounting tensions on campus due, in large part, to a riot that had taken place during the 4th week of the march, in which thousands of drunk PCU students celebrating a football national championship had clashed with the protestors.
-A great number of ghost orphans had displayed their paranormal abilities effectively traumatizing the campus and the city at large; Veil members had slewn several ghost orphans; several students had been injured and killed and one Veil student, Quintonice Philadelphia, had been arrested and charged with inciting the riot.
+But he was even more worried about the mounting tensions on campus due, in large part, to a riot that had taken place during the fourth week of the march, in which thousands of drunk PCU students, celebrating a football national championship, had clashed with the protesters.
+A great number of ghost orphans had displayed their paranormal abilities, effectively traumatizing the campus, and the city at large; Veil members had slewn several ghost orphans; several students had been injured and killed and one Veil student, Quintonice Philadelphia, had been arrested and charged with inciting the riot.

-Ember was astonished by what she was hearing and what he had asked.
+Ember was astonished by what she was hearing.
 The only other individual who had ever attempted to use Kharma’s powers in that way was Edgar Lockhart.
-The other members of the Sista Clique had rescued her before the evil businessman had had the opportunity to push her abilities to an unnatural limit; but even in that instant, Kharma had only been able to vaguely see a mere 24 hours into the future.
+The other members of the Sista Clique had rescued her, before the evil businessman had had the opportunity to push her abilities to an unnatural limit; but even in that instant, Kharma had only been able to vaguely see a mere 24 hours into the future.

 This info did not deter Charles from begging her to put him in contact with her fellow Sista Clique member.
 Ember, however refused to do so; but told him that if the ghost orphans did end up attacking the university, she and her teammates would be more than happy to lend a hand in a battle against them.
 And with that, Ember left his office and began her journey back to Powerhouse Network headquarters in Connecticut.

-The story of his meeting with Ja’Nique Prescott would be a story Charles never told to anyone…
+The story of his meeting with Ja’Nique NuYork would be a story Charles never told to anyone…